chieftools/flowguard-proxy/README.md

 2. Proxy receives connection and extracts real client IP through trusted proxy chains
 3. For HTTPS, appropriate certificate is loaded/retrieved from cache
 4. Rules engine evaluates all configured rules against the request
-5. Security checks are performed based on rule conditions
+5. Request is either logged, blocked, or allowed based on rule evaluation
 6. Valid requests are forwarded to original destination
 7. Response is returned to client through proxy with appropriate headers